 - Energy use

 Our analysis, presented in the infographic below, shows the most emphasized topics being discussed across annual reports, sustainability reports and SEC Filings by country, relevant to the NFR Directive topics.

 If your company is not disclosing on these topics within your corporate filings, you may be falling behind the curve.

 Gaps in Non-Financial Reporting By Country

-In our analysis, we considered all companies based within the EU in the Datamaran database (867 companies), and have drawn out some of the greatest gaps between EU countries and the percentage reporting or not reporting on topics relevant to the NFR Directive.
+In our analysis, we considered all companies based within the EU in the Datamaran database, and extracted some of the biggest gaps between EU countries and the percentage reporting (or not reporting) on topics relevant to the NFR Directive.

-This could be explained by the number of mandatory disclosure regulations which exist in France relating to this topic.
+This level of preparedness could be explained by the number of mandatory disclosure regulations which exist in France relating to this topic.